-The size and scope of the wildfires burning in the western United States are difficult to comprehend.
+The size and scope of the wildfires burning in the western United States in recent years are difficult to comprehend.

-Hamilton discussed some of the broader societal and ecological systems issues playing out in the more than 90 fires raging in the West.
+Hamilton discussed some of the broader societal and ecological systems issues at play when it comes to wildfires out West.

 The period of time in which fires are an issue or in the news has definitely changed over the past 15 [to] 20 years.